DidacticalEnigma/DidacticalEnigma.Mem/README.md

 - `read:contexts` - Can read the data behind a context
 - `read:listOfProjects` - Can enumerate all projects in the application
 - `read:translations` - Can read translations
+- `modify:categories` - Can add, modify and remove categories

 Note that in addition to the permissions in the token, `AuthConfiguration:AnonymousUsersCanReadTranslations` and `AuthConfiguration:AnonymousUsersCanReadContexts` control whether anonymous users, without providing any kind of token, are allowed to access translations and contexts.